User738git/GTKAero/README.md

 ### Bugs + issues
 - Some buttons might look strange.
-- Not yet possible to set the font in Thunar's sidebar headers to a normal (non-bold) style without modifying Thunar's source code.
+- Not yet possible to set the font in Thunar's sidepane headers to a normal (non-bold) style without modifying Thunar's source code.
 [See this discussion](https://forum.xfce.org/viewtopic.php?id=18246) for more details.

 ### Forked code:
 - [Windows 7 GTK](https://github.com/B00merang-Project/Windows-7)